In America they are termed “bar bands.” In the UK, these ensembles are referred to as “pub rockers.”

-Of Bodnar’s tenure with Parker, to my ears his greatest performances can be found on the live The Parkerilla (1978) wherein Andrew kicks the brass enhanced Rumour into high-gear and then some, and the classic new wavish Squeezing Out Sparks (1979).
+Of Bodnar’s tenure with Parker, his greatest performances can be found on the live The Parkerilla (1978) wherein Andrew kicks the brass enhanced Rumour into high-gear and then some, and the classic new wavish Squeezing Out Sparks (1979).

-In addition to squeezing out low end sparks for Mr. Parker, Andrew has also enhanced the recordings of Elvis Costello (That’s Andrew on the single “Watching the Detectives")…
+In addition to squeezing out low end sparks for Mr. Parker, Andrew has also anchored numerous seminal recordings.
+That’s Andrew on Declan’s “Watching the Detectives"…